NancokPS2/ChessLikeCSharp/Obsidian/World Map/Dushe.md

   - location
   - location/region
 ---
 Found all the way to the south.
-Despite being the smallest of the regions, it sports the largest swathe land governed by a single entity.
+Despite being the smallest of the regions, it sports the largest swathe of land governed by a single entity.

 While the power is delegated across the entire region.
 Their power and secrecy is equally unmatched.